notaz/picodrive/platform/win32/GenaDrive/readme.txt

 -------

 A lot of work on making SVP emulation happen was done by Tasco Deluxe, my stuff is a continuation of his.
+Pierpaolo Prazzoli's information and his SSP1610 disassebler in MAME code helped a lot too.

 The original PicoDrive was written by fDave from finalburn.com

 This PicoDrive version uses bits and pieces of from other projects: